Radnor Township, Pennsylvania: Colleges and universities

 Villanova University (including the former Cabrini University) and Eastern University are located within Radnor Township.
 Valley Forge Military Academy and College operates a two-year junior college.

 Sports

 Radnor Township is home to the Villanova Wildcats, the NCAA Division I athletic program of Villanova University, the Cabrini Cavaliers, the NCAA Division III athletic program of Cabrini University, and the Eastern Eagles, the NCAA Division III athletic program of Eastern University.

-The Villanova Wildcats have a storied athletic program, the pinnacle of which being their men's basketball program.
+The Villanova Wildcats operate an athletic program that includes their men's basketball team.
 The Wildcats are consistently ranked among the AP Top 25, and won the NCAA Division I men's basketball tournament in 1985, 2016, and 2018.
 Each of these championships featured celebrations by students at the intersection of Lancaster and Ithan Avenues.

 The Cabrini Cavaliers won their first NCAA Division III Men's Lacrosse Championship in 2019, defeating the Amherst Mammoths by a score of 16–12.